Model locks in Chiefs vs. Broncos picks, score prediction, SGP for NFL Week 11

 The Denver Broncos will put their seven-game winning streak on the line against the Kansas City Chiefs on Sunday on Paramount+.
 Denver (8-2) entered NFL Week 11 tied with New England and Indianapolis for the best record in the league and is coming off a 10-7 victory over the Las Vegas Raiders last Thursday.
 Kansas City (5-4) is coming off a bye but lost to the Buffalo Bills, 28-21, in Week 9 to end a three-game win streak.
 These teams split their two matchups last season, though Denver's Week 18 win came with the Chiefs resting their starters.

 Kickoff from Empower Field at Mile High in Denver is at 4:25 p.m.
 ET on CBS and Paramount+.
-Kansas City is a 3.5-point road favorite in the latest Broncos vs. Chiefs odds, while the over/under for total points scored is 44.5.
-The Chiefs are -206 money line favorites (risk $206 to win $100), while the Broncos are +170 underdogs.
+Kansas City is a 4.5-point road favorite in the latest Broncos vs. Chiefs odds, while the over/under for total points scored is 45.
 Before making any Chiefs vs. Broncos picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Broncos vs. Chiefs at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: